Man I Used to Be

 "Man I Used to Be" is a song by Canadian alternative rapper k-os.
-It was released in January 2005 as the third single from his 2004 album Joyful Rebellion.
+It was released in January 2005 as a single from his 2004 album Joyful Rebellion.
+The song's music video won Best Rap Video, Best Cinematography and Best Direction at the 2005 MuchMusic Video Awards.
+The song was nominated for Single of the Year at the Juno Awards of 2006.
+In 2022, the song was certified gold by Music Canada.

-Content

-The song tells the story of a man who has gone through rough times and wishes to be back the way he was originally.
-According to the Joyful Rebellion liner notes, the song is indeed about Michael Jackson in particular, as well as k-os himself (and people in general).

 Music video

-The video, directed by Micah Meisner, begins with break dancers in the hallway of an apartment building and K-os is in his room packing to leave, taking a box of seemingly great importance. k-os hails a taxi outside of the Hotel Waverly and two men fight a duel by dancing on the sidewalk.
+The video, directed by Micah Meisner, begins with break dancers in the hallway of an apartment building and k-os is in his room packing to leave, taking a box of seemingly great importance. k-os hails a taxi outside of the Hotel Waverly and two men fight a duel by dancing on the sidewalk.
 A bag man, pushing a cart with a neon light, sings the lyrics, and k-os riding in the taxi, disappears by opening his box, which teleports him to the cockpit of a spacecraft in space.
 Footage of Maasai is seen on k-os's screen and the spacecraft enters warp drive.